hansenjn/MotiQ/README.md

 - **MotiQ_2D_Analyzer**: An ImageJ plugin to quantify the output images from *MotiQ Thresholder* in 2D.
 - **MotiQ_3D_Analyzer**: An ImageJ plugin to quantify the output images from *MotiQ Thresholder* in 3D.

-## How to use MotiQ?
-Donwload a manual from this repository [here](https://github.com/hansenjn/MotiQ/blob/master/Manual/MotiQ_Manual_v2021-1.pdf).
-To download the MotiQ tools, see [release page](https://github.com/hansenjn/MotiQ/releases).

 ## How to cite?
 When using any of the MotiQ plugins, please cite MotiQ by referencing its publication: